bacalhau-project/bacalhau/docs/examples/model-inference/object-detection-yolo5/index.md

 The identification and localization of objects in images and videos is a computer vision task called object detection.
 Several algorithms have emerged in the past few years to tackle the problem.
 One of the most popular algorithms to date for real-time object detection is [YOLO (You Only Look Once)](https://towardsdatascience.com/yolo-you-only-look-once-real-time-object-detection-explained-492dc9230006), initially proposed by Redmond et al.[[1]](https://arxiv.org/abs/1506.02640)

 Traditionally, models like YOLO required enormous amounts of training data to yield reasonable results.
-People might not have access to such high-quality labelled data.
-Thankfully, open source communities and researchers have made it possible to utilise pre-trained models to perform inference.
+People might not have access to such high-quality labeled data.
+Thankfully, open-source communities and researchers have made it possible to utilize pre-trained models to perform inference.
 In other words, you can use models that have already been trained on large datasets to perform object detection on your own data.

 In this tutorial you will perform an end-to-end object detection inference, using the [YOLOv5 Docker Image developed by Ultralytics.](https://github.com/ultralytics/yolov5/wiki/Docker-Quickstart)